Great Eastern Hotel, London: Recent history

-Since 2006 the hotel has been owned by Hyatt, which operates it as Andaz London Liverpool Street, a 5 star lifestyle hotel.
+On 14 March 2006, the hotel was sold by Conran Holdings and the Blackstone Group for £150 million to Global Hyatt Corporation and JER Partners, which rebranded it as Andaz London Liverpool Street on November 16, 2007.

+In November 2022, plans were announced for a £1.5 billion redevelopment of the entire station complex, designed by Swiss architects Herzog & de Meuron.
+The plans would have turned the original Great Eastern Hotel building into part of the station, and would have moved the Andaz Hotel business into one of two new adjacent towers.
+The plans caused significant controversy among preservationists.
+In November 2024, the plans were significantly revised, due to the objections.

 Facilities

 The building, including the Abercorn Rooms, is of red brick with stucco and stone ground floor and mildly classical style dressings.
 Of the 267 rooms, 15 are suites.
 Seven bars and restaurants are available on the property, as well as a fitness centre and steam room.

 In literature

 The Great Eastern is where vampire hunter Abraham Van Helsing stays during his first visit to London in Bram Stoker's Gothic fiction horror novel Dracula.
 The narrator of W. G. Sebald's Austerlitz meets the titular character in the bar of the Great Eastern after a twenty-year separation; Austerlitz recounts details of the building including the Grecian temple.